DataDog/hiring-engineers/answers.md

 > **Note:** If you are a Recruiting Candidate working through an exercise, type "*Datadog Recruiting Candidate*" in the "*Company*" filed.

-After you signed up, you are forwared to the **Install your first Datadog Agent** section.
+After you signed up, you are forwarded to the **Install your first Datadog Agent** section.
 Pick **Ubuntu**, as this is the environment that we installed on our VM.
 Copy the installation command and paste it in your Vagrant SSH:

 ```
 root@vagrant# DD_AGENT_MAJOR_Version...